Skip to content

 Although you might expect all property records to be in one place, they are not.
 In Washington, D.C., property records are spread throughout the state, including in the courts, local government offices, private companies, title companies, and others.

 For example, if you need to file a new deed after buying a house, you must visit the recorder of deeds office.
 Although the state has no counties, it is considered the equivalent of a county.
-You can find the OTR Recorder of Deeds address on the state website.
+The OTR Recorder of Deeds address is on the state website.

 Property taxes are also handled at the state level, and the Washington D.C.
-Office of Tax and Revenue handles assessing property, billing homeowners, collecting property taxes, and liens and foreclosures if someone defaults on their annual property taxes.
+Office of Tax and Revenue assesses property, bills homeowners, collects property taxes, and files liens and foreclosures if someone defaults on their annual property taxes.

 You need a building permit whenever you build, demolish, or renovate.
 The District of Columbia issues them at the state level.
 You must contact the Washington D.C.
 Department of Buildings to apply for a permit and wait until you receive it before starting work.